ajdungan/vasttools/miners.md

-# collection of various minunf software/settings/cryptos (work in progress)
+# collection of various mining software/settings/cryptos (work in progress)

 ### Set container label as a global variable
 For naming a mining "worker" among other things it is advantageous to set the intance id (container label) as a global variable.